A Resource Guide for New and Early Career Faculty Members

 Worklife

 - Arrange your transportation to/from campus and, if needed, secure your parking permit.
-The University of Iowa Parking and Transportation and Alternative Transportation websites offer useful information, including a bus pass program for UI faculty and staff and information about biking to/on campus.
+The University of Iowa Parking and Transportation and Alternative Transportation websites offer useful information, including a discounted Coralville Transit bus pass program for UI faculty and staff (Iowa City Transit is fare free) and information about biking to/on campus.

 - Include your family in learning about UI resources and benefits, including childcare and eldercare resources offered through Family Services, family-friendly policies including domestic partner benefits and faculty-related policies such as the tenure-clock extension policy, and wide-ranging community discounts available through UI Employee Discount programs.